sixth-sensei/sixth-sensei.github.io/posts/articles/posts/Sorting Dumped Credentials From NTDS.dit With LibreOffice Calc.md

+# Sorting Dumped Credentials From NTDS.dit With LibreOffice Calc

+***

 After dumping the **NTDS.dit** secrets we have to sort out the **NT** part of this hashes that where dumped before we can crack them 👾

 ![](https://i.imgur.com/xd3Tc1Y.png)